Chart Color Schemes

 Population growth drivers in Midland are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-According to these projections, an above median population growth is expected for national statistical areas, with the suburb projected to expand by 1,521 persons to 2041, reflecting a gain of 21.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in June 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch utilises ABS Greater Capital Region projections released in March 2023 based on 2022 data.
+Future demographic trends project above median population growth for the Midland (SA2), with an expected expansion to a total of 8,788 persons by 2041, reflecting a gain of 15.7% over the 17-year period.

 Frequently Asked Questions - Population